mark-hobbs/BB_PD/README.md

 **Windows:** if you are using a Windows machine with an Intel CPU, the author recommends the use of icc (Intel C/C++ compiler).
 This produces highly optimised code that will run significantly faster.

 **MacOS:** the use of OpenMP with mex functions is significantly more complicated on MacOS but it is possible.
 The following link provides details for... clang is the only compatable compiler.
-In the author's experience, code compiled with clang will be significanly slower than icc.
+In the author's experience, code compiled with clang will run significanly slower than icc.

 The author intends to provide a pure MATLAB code in the future for educational purposes.